vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Delete a record

 To delete a record, we send a `DELETE` request to the `/public-api/v1/lists` endpoint.
-We must provide the name of the list and ID to be deleted.
+We provide the name of the list and the record ID to be deleted.

 {% highlight python %}
 # delete a record